Spot the Best Care

 - Keep Mother and Baby Together – It’s Best for Mother, Baby and Breastfeeding: During pregnancy, you and your little one were inseparable.
 Continuing that important connection after birth is best for you and your healthy baby.
 Skin-to-skin contact helps your healthy baby stay warm, cry less, and be more likely to breastfeed.
 In fact, interrupting, delaying, or limiting the time that you spend together may have a harmful effect on your relationship and on successful breastfeeding.

 Like other areas of health care, maternity care leaves a lot of room for improvement.
 There’s often a gap between the care that’s been proven best and healthiest, and the care women and their babies actually receive in pregnancy and birth.
 Have you experienced this disconnect?
-Tell us about your experiences here.
+Read some personal stories about how parents pushed for better.